Never Stopping, Always Evolving

 Leica Geosystems was founded on cutting-edge technology and continues to push the envelope with their revolutionary products.
 Leica Geosystems was founded by Heinrich Wild and made its first rangefinder in 1921.
 Fast forward to the 21st century, and Leica Geosystems is the leading manufacturer of precision laser technology used for measurements in architecture, construction, historic preservation, and DIY home remodeling projects.

-Oomph and Leica collaborated on our first project in 2014 and have had multiple projects since then.
+Oomph and Leica collaborated on an initial project in 2014 and have completed multiple projects since.
 We transitioned the site into a brand new codebase with Drupal 8.
 With this conversion, Oomph smoothed out the Leica team’s pain points related to a multisite architecture.
 We created a tightly integrated single site that can still serve multiple countries, languages, and currencies.

 Feeling the Pain-points with Multisite

 Leica’s e-commerce store is active in multiple countries and languages.
-Managing content in a multisite environment meant managing multiple sites.
+Managing content in a Drupal multisite environment meant managing multiple sites.
 Product, content, and price changes were difficult.
 It was Oomph’s challenge to make content and product management easier for the Leica team as well as support the ability to create new country sites on demand.
 Leica’s new e-commerce site needed to support:

 Multiple countries and a Global option